cockroachdb/docs/v22.2/indexes.md

 To maximize your indexes' performance, Cockroach Labs recommends following the [secondary index best practices](schema-design-indexes.html#best-practices).

 To observe the impact of an index without affecting a production workload, you can [create an index](create-index.html) using the `NOT VISIBLE` clause.
 The index will not be used in queries unless it is specifically selected with an [index hint](indexes.html#selection) or the property is overridden with the [`optimizer_use_not_visible_indexes` session variable](set-vars.html#optimizer-use-not-visible-indexes).
 For an example, see [Set an index to be not visible](alter-index.html#set-an-index-to-be-not-visible).

+Indexes that are not visible are still used to enforce `UNIQUE` and `FOREIGN KEY` [constraints](constraints.html).
+For more considerations, see [Index visibility considerations](alter-index.html#index-visibility-considerations).

 {{site.data.alerts.callout_success}}
 For more information about how to tune CockroachDB performance, see [SQL Performance Best Practices](performance-best-practices-overview.html).